Aadaalla Majaka: Release

 The film was later dubbed and released in Tamil under the title Marri by Vijay Sri Film Productions, as a result of Vikram's new found saleability after the release of Sethu (1999).
 The storyline was heavily edited, with dubbed sequences featuring actresses Ramya Krishnan and Simran added to the film.
-The film was commercially successful.
 Following the success of Gemini (2002), the film was dubbed and released again in Tamil as Vahini.

 Vikram and Ali later starred together in Ooha.